domwakeling/bowles-website/CONTRIBUTING.md

 There's a lot of detail and complexity in the guides below - but don't be put off!
 Here's what you need to know ...

+### Make A Change

+The guide below tells you how to make changes to **your local copy** of the site.
+If you're in development mode (run `npm run develop` or `gatsby develop`) you'll be able to see those change on your local development copy of the site.

+If this is all you do, the published site **will not change**!

+We're using [Gatsby](http://www.gatsbyjs.org), a static site generator, to build the site.
+Once you have made your changes, you need to run `npm run build` or `gatsby build` which will generate a completely static version of the site in the `public` folder.

+You can check that this has worked by running `gatsby serve`, which will set up a temporary server on your computer and network (the links will show up in your terminal when you run the command).

+Once you're happy that the changes work, **then** you need to sync up the files in your `public` folder with our web-host ... at that point, the website is actually updated!

 ### I Just Want To Add An Article